Thomas Gravesen: Celtic

 On 28 August 2006, Gravesen attended Celtic Park in Glasgow for a medical examination and, on 30 August, signed a three-year deal (with the option of a fourth) with the club, for a speculated fee of around £2 million.
 There was a period of uncertainty as to whether Gravesen would sign for Celtic after false rumours arose of a failed medical and of an eleventh-hour bid by Newcastle.

 He scored his first goal for Celtic against arch rivals Rangers on 23 September 2006.
 He then went on to score the first hat-trick of his professional career when Celtic won 3–1 against St Mirren on 12 November.
 After a promising start to his Celtic career, Gravesen was replaced in the starting line-up by Dutch midfielder Evander Sno.
 In April 2007, Celtic manager Gordon Strachan denied rumours that Gravesen would leave the club to play for English club Sunderland, but in May 2007 he declared his disappointment that Gravesen did not work harder to recapture his place in the starting line-up.

-On 18 August 2008, Celtic and Thomas Gravesen parted company.
+On 18 August 2008, Celtic and Gravesen parted company.

 Loan to Everton

 Gravesen re-signed for Everton on a season-long loan from Celtic on 29 August 2007.
 On his first game back for Everton, as a second-half substitute in the 2–1 win at Bolton Wanderers, he took the corner that Joleon Lescott headed the winner from.
-In his first European appearance of the season, in Everton's 3–1 victory over Larissa at Goodison Park in the UEFA Cup group stage, Gravesen set up Everton's third goal, scored by Victor Anichebe.
+In his first European appearance of the season, in Everton's 3–1 victory over Athlitiki Enosi Larissa F.C. at Goodison Park in the UEFA Cup group stage, Gravesen set up Everton's third goal, scored by Victor Anichebe.
 However, Gravesen failed to make as big an impact as many Everton fans had hoped.
 A rare highlight was scoring a penalty in the shootout following the UEFA Cup match against Fiorentina, although Everton would go on to lose the shootout when Phil Jagielka missed the crucial spot-kick.
 After the last game of the 2007–08 season, manager David Moyes confirmed that Gravesen's contract would not be renewed and he would be returning to Celtic.